joshurbandavis/text-to-image-playground/README.md

-# Artistic Image Generation with VQGAN and CLIP
+# Image Generation with VQGAN and CLIP

 ## Introduction